Our 4 Days Family Holiday in Vienna, Austria

 All these places were shown from the outside, and our guide explained the significance of these places and the stories behind them.

 After the walking tour, we spent time exploring some of the landmarks shown in the walking tour on our own.
-For example, we went inside Saint Stephens cathedral, Augustinian Church, etc. We even tried a popular dessert called Kaiserschmarrn, which was recommended by our tour guide.
+For example, we went inside Saint Stephen Cathedral, Augustinian Church, etc. We even tried a popular dessert called Kaiserschmarrn, which was recommended by our tour guide.

 It was time to stop by for lunch at a place called Kolar.
 My review of the restaurant is here.